mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/import-data-into-existing-tables.md

 ## Expected Outcome
 By the end of this project, we expect that the backend code and APIs will support importing CSV data into an existing table.

+If the candidate is interested, they can also implement the feature on the frontend.

 ## Application Tips
 - Please provide as much technical detail as you can on how this will integrate into Mathesar's code.
 API schemas, libraries you plan to use, etc.